-Today, I will give a recap of the events held last Saturday and the food vendors.
-Part 2 will cover Sunday and the RAMW Grand Tasting Pavilion.
+Today, I will give a recap of the events held last Saturday and the food vendors along with Sunday’s RAMW Grand Tasting Pavilion.

 I started the day with an hour long cooking demonstration by Guy Fieri.
 He enlisted the help of WJLA news anchor Leon Harris.
 The duo were quite the hit and worked incredibly well together.
 I particularly loved that Guy brought up a young audience member to help him cook, the Step Stool Chef, and signed “Step Stool Chef You Rock- GF” on a wooden spoon for him.
 Guy Fieri also had another cooking demonstration that afternoon, a book signing, and a special VIP meet and greet.

 Bobby Flay was the big feature on Sunday.
 He had morning and afternoon cooking demonstrations, a book signing, and a VIP Meet and Greet.
 For the morning demonstration, he made pan-roasted chicken, Kale and Wild Mushroom Paella, and Red Wine Sangria.
 I will definitely have to try the paella at home.
 Bobby said it was the top item at his NYC restaurant, Gato, and I can see why.
 I could smell it from my seat and it geared up my appetite for the Grand Tasting Pavilion.

 While I attended the Guy Fieri demo, Chad checked out Travis Beckett’s workshop on “Better Coffee Brewing at Home”.
 Chad was not always a coffee drinker, but moved to the dark side after Evan was born.
 He learned a lot during the workshop and even took notes!

 Beer, Wine, and Spirit Pavilion